Looking for some shadow box ideas? Relax and create some simple inspirational shadow box crafts

 Shadow Box Crafts

-The first step was to paint each box and let it dry completely.
+The first step was to paint each shadow box frame and let it dry completely.
 While it was drying I could prep the interior background pieces.
 Some of the boxes, like the felt pom-poms in the Joy box, were easy.
 I picked out colors and created a pattern.
 Other boxes, like the Grow, Freedom, and Aloha boxes needed a little more work.

 The background for the Grow box were some cardboard succulent cutouts that were originally part of a wreath kit.
 Obviously cardboard in the shape of plants don’t neatly fit into a square box.
 So my first step was to cut some of the succulents in half making a straight line.
 I glued these pieces along the interior perimeter of the box as the base layer.
 Then I started stacking additional pieces on top until I was happy with my design.
 I did trim down some of the additional pieces as well to make them a bit smaller so I could incorporate more colors.